rigwild/waifu-stealer/README.md

 # Waifu Stealer

-Stealer builder.
-Easily extensible with plugins (Discord and Telegram plugins are provided).
+Stealer builder with a powerful plugins system (Discord and Telegram plugins are provided).

 ## Features

-- Steal Telegram Desktop sessions (if target has a local password, the data will be encrypted)
-- Steal Discord tokens from clients (and decrypt them) and browsers (every profiles)
 - Source is highly obfuscated using [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator)
+- Source is encrypted using `AES-256-GCM`
 - Output binary is packaged to a single portable binary using [pkg](https://github.com/vercel/pkg)
+- Steal Telegram Desktop sessions (if target has a local password, you need it to unlock the session)
+- Steal Discord tokens from clients (and decrypt them) and browsers (every profiles)
 - Send data to Telegram using webhooks

 Included Plugins: